Inotila/Bundesliga-Player-Database/README.md

 }

 ## How to Use the API
+Run Jupyter Notebook -> player_price_prediciton.ipynb

-Run the API Server: Make sure the Flask server is running.
-You can start it by running the following command:
+Run the API Server, start it by running the following command:

 python3 api.py